TanzaniaOfficial Name: United Republic of Tanzania

 Local Laws & Special Circumstances

-CRIMINAL PENALTIES: While you are traveling in Tanzania, you are subject to its laws even if you are a U.S. citizen.
+CRIMINAL PENALTIES: While you are traveling in Tanzania, you are subject to its laws.
 Foreign laws and legal systems can be vastly different than our own.
 If you break local laws in Tanzania, your U.S. passport won’t help you avoid arrest or prosecution.
 It’s very important to know what’s legal and what’s not wherever you go.

 Persons violating Tanzania's laws, even unknowingly, may be expelled, arrested, or imprisoned.
 Keep a photocopy of your U.S. passport on you at all times.
 If you are detained, immediately contact the U.S. Embassy.
 Photography of military installations is forbidden.
 Individuals have been detained and/or had their cameras and film confiscated for taking pictures of hospitals, schools, bridges, industrial sites, and airports.
 Installations that are prohibited from being photographed are not always marked.